 Some courts specialize in hearing only certain types of cases.
-Both the Provincial Court and the Court of Queen’s Bench have specialized courts.
+Both the Provincial Court and the Court of King’s Bench have specialized courts.

 Domestic Violence Court (Provincial Court)